LeoncioXavier/compare-strings/PRD.md

 # Product Requirement Document: Compare Strings Script Improvements

 ## Overview
-The `compare-strings.py` script provides a custom string comparison functionality that expands strings by counting letters as 1 and digits as their numeric value, then compares total counts and letter sequences.
-This document analyzes the current implementation and identifies edge cases requiring improvements to enhance robustness, usability, and correctness.
+The `compare-strings` tool implements a sophisticated pattern matching algorithm for string comparison.
+The second string acts as a pattern that can specify expected character sequences and missing character counts, enabling flexible matching scenarios for text processing and validation.

 ## Current Functionality
-- **String Expansion**: Converts strings to numeric values where letters = 1, digits = their value
-- **Count Comparison**: Checks if expanded values are equal
-- **Letter Sequence Validation**: If counts match, verifies if one letter sequence is a prefix of the other
+- **Pattern Parsing**: Extracts letters, marker digits, and missing character counts from pattern strings
+- **Length Validation**: Ensures the target string has the expected total length
+- **Prefix Matching**: Verifies the target string starts with the expected character sequence
-- **Command-line Interface**: Accepts two string arguments
+- **Command-line Interface**: Accepts two string arguments for comparison
+- **Python Library**: Importable module for programmatic use

 ## Identified Edge Cases and Issues

-### 1. Empty String Handling
+### 1. Pattern Parsing Edge Cases
 **Current Behavior**:
-- Empty strings have count = 0
-- Two empty strings return True
-- One empty string vs non-empty returns False (unless non-empty has count 0, which is impossible with current logic)
+- Patterns with insufficient digits fall back to exact matching
+- Malformed patterns may not parse as expected

 **Issues**:
+- Unclear behavior when patterns don't follow expected format
-- No special handling for empty inputs
+- No validation of pattern syntax
-- May confuse users expecting standard string comparison

 **Improvement Requirements**:
-- Allow empty strings as valid input
-- Document behavior clearly
-- Consider if empty strings should be considered equal
+- Clear documentation of pattern format
+- Input validation with helpful error messages
+- Support for various pattern formats

 ### 2. Case Sensitivity
-**Current Behavior**: Case-sensitive comparison (e.g., "A" vs "a" are different)
+**Current Behavior**: Case-sensitive comparison in pattern matching

 **Issues**:
-- "Hello" and "hello" have same letters but different cases, treated as different
+- "ABC13" vs "abc1234" fails due to case differences
-- May not match user expectations for text comparison
+- May not match user expectations for flexible matching

 **Improvement Requirements**:
 - Add case-insensitive option
-- Default to case-sensitive for backward compatibility
+- Default to case-sensitive for precision
 - Command-line flag to toggle case sensitivity

-### 3. Non-Alphanumeric Character Handling
+### 3. Special Characters in Patterns
-**Current Behavior**: Ignores non-alphanumeric characters in count calculation, includes only letters in sequence comparison
+**Current Behavior**: All characters are treated literally in patterns

 **Issues**:
-- Spaces, punctuation, symbols are silently ignored
-- "hello world" vs "helloworld" treated as same (count=10, letters="helloworld")
+- Special regex characters in patterns may cause unexpected behavior
-- Unexpected behavior for users
+- No escaping mechanism for literal character matching

 **Improvement Requirements**:
-- Option to include/exclude whitespace
-- Clear documentation of character handling
+- Document character handling in patterns
-- Validation warnings for unexpected characters
+- Consider regex support for advanced patterns
+- Clear examples of literal vs special character usage

-### 4. Digit-Only Strings
+### 4. Pattern Length Validation
-**Current Behavior**:
+**Current Behavior**: No upper/lower bounds on pattern complexity
-- "123" has count = 1+2+3=6, letters=""
-- Two digit-only strings with same sum are considered equal

 **Issues**:
+- Very long patterns may impact performance
-- No letter validation occurs
+- No protection against malformed or malicious inputs
-- "1" and "2" are different (counts 1 vs 2)
-- "10" and "2" are same (count 1 vs 2?
-"10" =1+0=1, "2"=2, different)

 **Improvement Requirements**:
-- Consistent behavior documentation
-- Consider if digit-only strings should require exact match

-### 5. Unicode and International Characters
-**Current Behavior**: Uses Python's `isalpha()` and `isdigit()` which support Unicode

-**Issues**:
-- Limited testing with non-ASCII characters
-- Potential issues with combining characters or special Unicode digits

-**Improvement Requirements**:
-- Explicit Unicode support testing
-- Handle Unicode normalization
-- Document supported character sets

-### 6. Very Large Numbers
-**Current Behavior**: No upper limit on digit values

-**Issues**:
-- "999...9" could create very large integers
-- Potential memory/performance issues with extremely long digit sequences

-**Improvement Requirements**:
-- Add maximum digit sequence length validation
-- Handle integer overflow gracefully

-### 7. Input Validation
-**Current Behavior**: Minimal validation, assumes valid string inputs

-**Issues**:
-- No check for non-string inputs (though command-line provides strings)
-- No length limits
+- Reasonable limits on pattern length
-- No validation for malformed Unicode

-**Improvement Requirements**:
 - Input sanitization
-- Length limits with configurable maximum
-- Error messages for invalid inputs

-### 8. Performance Considerations
-**Current Behavior**: O(n) time complexity where n is string length

-**Issues**:
-- No optimization for very long strings
-- Repeated string operations

-**Improvement Requirements**:
-- Performance benchmarks
-- Optimization for large inputs
+- Performance considerations for large inputs
-- Memory usage monitoring

 ## Proposed Improvements